Analog Astronauts

 Analog Astronaut since 2019

-Career: Born in the Netherlands in 1986.
-Mathematics and Physics & Astronomy studies at the University of Utrecht.
-Research internship at the Universidad de Valparaiso, Chile.
-PhD in Astrophysics.
-Captain in the Royal Netherlands Air Force Reserve.
-He currently works at the Technical University of Delft on satellite tracking and characterisation.
-Dr. Wijnen holds an advanced open water diving and a parachute license and is fluent in Dutch and English.
+Career: Born in the Netherlands in 1986, Dr. Wijnen completed his bachelor’s degrees in mathematics and Physics & Astronomy at the University of Utrecht, the Netherlands.
+Followed by a research internship at the Universidad de Valparaiso, Chile, a master’s degree with distinction, and a PhD in Astrophysics, he has been captain in the Royal Netherlands Air Force Reserve and engages in projects on space situational awareness for the Dutch Space Security Center.
+He works as instrumentation coordinator for NOVA, Netherlands Research School for Astronomy, coordinating the many instrumentation projects in which the Dutch astronomical community is involved.
+Dr. Wijnen holds a PADI scuba-diving and a parachute license and is fluent in Dutch and English.
 His language skills include intermediate Spanish as well as basic French and German.

 Dr. Robert Wild